A Day in the Life of a Phlebotomist

 If you work in a hospital, you’ll have the opportunity to take a hands-on role in the treatment of patients from all walks of life.
 You’ll be personally collecting patient samples, so you can put a face to every DNA sample you collect, and your analysis will greatly assist the medical team with their diagnoses.

 A typical day will involve

 As with most professions, the day-to-day tasks of a phlebotomist in a hospital can vary.
 When heading off to work, you can expect your day to include:

-You’ll be given a list of patients needing their blood drawn; the nurses on duty will have compiled this list the night prior.
-It’s common for blood to be drawn early in the morning, before the patient has eaten of undergone any physical activity, to ensure their body chemistry and blood is steady.
+You’ll be given a list of patients needing their blood drawn; the nurses and doctors on duty will have compiled this list the night prior.
+It’s common for blood to be drawn early in the morning, before the patient has eaten or undergone any physical activity, to ensure their body chemistry and blood is steady.
 Thus, hospital work usually requires an early start but don’t be surprised if you find yourself drawing blood throughout the day.

-Whilst drawing blood may seem a little daunting a first, you’ll be trained in every part of the process, including; applying a tourniquet, locating a vein, cleaning the skin, inserting needles and physically drawing the blood.
+Whilst drawing blood may seem a little daunting a first, you’ll be trained in every part of the process, including applying a tourniquet, locating a vein, cleaning the skin, inserting needles and physically drawing the blood.

 You’ll find that drawing blood will be easy with some patients but more difficult with others.
 That’s why having a good bedside manner is so important, as the patient may be tired, irritable, in lots of pain, or difficult to draw blood from.
 Young children and the elderly are usually the most difficult to obtain samples from, as it can prove hard to locate their veins.

 Once all the samples have been collected for the day, you’ll be able to head down to your laboratory.
 Here, a lab technician will carefully place each sample into a centrifuge to separate the plasma from the blood.
 The samples will be organised into categories based on the type of testing they’ll undergo, before you prepare to repeat the process again with your next set of patient orders.

 Dealing with critical patients